Tasha Yar: Concept and development

-Resolution

 Before the end of the first season, Crosby asked to be released from her contract as she was unhappy that her character was not being developed.
 She later said "I was miserable.
 I couldn't wait to get off that show.
 I was dying".
 Roddenberry agreed to her request and she left on good terms.
 The final episode she filmed was "Symbiosis", which was completed after Yar's death in "Skin of Evil".
 Her last scene was during the final act of the episode, in which a holographic farewell recording of her is played for the bridge crew.
 After her departure, archive footage of Crosby as Yar was used in the episodes "The Schizoid Man" and "Shades of Gray".
+In a later retrospective, Crosby noted that the producers loved the character of Tasha Yar, despite the scripts of the first season failing to do much with the character.
+She speculated that her departure (and the departure of Gates McFadden) might have saved Marina Sirtis's then-tenuous position, as the producers had to avoid a situation where all three of the lead female actresses of season 1 were dismissed in season 2.

 Crosby was happy to return in "Yesterday's Enterprise" due to the strength of the script, saying that "I had more to do in that episode than I'd ever had to do before".
 Prior to the episode being aired, the media had to be reassured that Yar was not returning in a dream sequence.
+Crosby later said that she was impressed with the changes wrought by Michael Piller as showrunner in the third season.
 Following her appearance in that episode, Crosby pitched the idea of Yar's daughter, Sela, to the producers.
 She made her first appearance in this role in the two-part "Redemption" and appeared once more in another two-part episode, "Unification".
 Denise returned twice more in the non-canon Star Trek universe.
 In 2007, she appeared as an ancestor of Tasha Yar, Jenna Yar, in "Blood and Fire", an episode of the fan-produced series Star Trek: New Voyages.
 Tasha Yar was written into Star Trek Online as part of the third anniversary celebration in 2013.
 Denise Crosby recorded audio for the game, in scenes set after those in "Yesterday's Enterprise".